We are what we eat.

 In addition to closely related vegetables like cauliflower, kale, and Brussels sprouts, broccoli is one of the best sources of choline and vitamin K, which can help maintain memory function.

-In fact, just one cup of it gives you 150 percent of the daily recommended amount of vitamin C.
+Just one cup of it gives you 150 percent of the recommended amount of vitamin C.

 It also has a variety of phytonutrients that guard brain cells from oxidative stress.